 But achieving cost efficiencies in the cloud isn’t guaranteed.
 You need to plan and prepare carefully for your transition to make sure you don’t get hit with unexpected costs.
 In our recent Cloud Impact Study, part 3, we note that 57% of organizations actually experience higher than expected costs in the cloud, while 35% admitted they’re wasting IT dollars due to inefficient cloud platform usage.

-If you are having trouble optimizing your cloud costs, there are steps you can take to make more efficient use of your IT budget.
+If you are having trouble with cloud cost control, there are steps you can take to make more efficient use of your IT budget.
 Here are a few:

 - Get better visibility into your data.
 In the cloud, it’s best to use a configuration that gives you the day-to-day performance you need without any overhead.
 Otherwise, you may be buying resources you don’t actually use.